Akashrine/jbr-11ty/src/posts/working-remotely-as-a-team/2020-10-14-working-remotely-as-a-team.md

 # What do we need to be efficient

 ## Strong team trust 💪
-Looks pretty obvious but it's one of the hardest challenge to conquer.
-Usually when going remote, what can happen is the too recurrent question : Do people work less now they're home ?
-The worst result is falling into micro-management for a manager and overcompensate by working too much for employees.
+It looks pretty obvious but it's one of the hardest challenge to conquer.
+Usually when going remote, what can happen is the often recurring question : Do people work less now they're home?
+The worst result is falling into micro-management for a manager and overcompensating by working too much for employees.
 The final result is always the same for both : Burnout.

 <q>The land of burnout is not a place I ever want to go back to.<br /><cite class="small">A.Huffington</cite>
 </q>